Chess Player

 Among people born in Slovakia, Max Weiss ranks 225 out of 418Before him are Ľudovít Fulla (1902), Koloman Sokol (1902), Adolf Schwarz (1836), Róbert Vittek (1982), Mirka Federer (1978), and Vincent Lukáč (1954).
 After him are Ľudovít Ódor (1976), Vladimír Weiss (1989), Milan Luhový (1963), Mikuláš Galanda (1895), Ján Figeľ (1960), and Pavol Biroš (1953).

-Among CHESS PLAYERS In Slovakia
+Among Chess Players In Slovakia

 Among chess players born in Slovakia, Max Weiss ranks 4Before him are Richard Réti (1889), Ignatz Kolisch (1837), and Adolf Schwarz (1836).
-After him are Herman Steiner (1905), and Ľubomír Ftáčnik (1957).
+After him are Herman Steiner (1905), Ľubomír Ftáčnik (1957), and Eva Repková (1975).